• Skip to primary navigation

 • Maple syrup and honey - This duo of natural sweeteners enriches the chewy cookies with vibrant, warm, and cozy flavors.
 If you don’t have honey or want to make vegan oatmeal cookies, omit the honey and double the maple syrup.

 • Dried fruit and nuts - Anything goes!
-Try it with dried strawberries, apricots, dates, raisins, or blueberries, and pair the fruit with crunchy nuts like almonds, walnuts, or pecans.
+Try it with dried strawberries, prunes, apricots, dates, raisins, or blueberries, and pair the fruit with crunchy nuts like almonds, walnuts, or pecans.

 Oats and almond butter in a mixing bowl.